eudes-xoxo/warp-terminal-is-bad.github.io/README.md

 ## A message to the Warp Terminal team.

 This is not a personal attack, but please stop.
 If you made this proprietary for profit, remember you can charge as much as you wish for free software.

-~~Even if this does become free software, my point still remains.
-Electron is too slow and bloated for a terminal emulator, and this is not good for the future of computing.~~

 ---